nci/scores/docs/data.md

 Global model data is also available from the NOAA Global Forecast System (GFS).
 See https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast for more information.

 ## CliMetLab
-ECMWF has developed the CliMetLab python package to simplify access a large range of climate and meteorological datasets.
+ECMWF has developed the CliMetLab python package to simplify access to a large range of climate and meteorological datasets.
 See https://climetlab.readthedocs.io/en/latest/

 ## NOAA ISD dataset
 The NOAA Integrated Surface Database provides hourly point-based (aka in-situ) data globally and is a good starting point for understanding how to work with point-based data.
 Point-based observations are shared routinely between countries for the purposes of weather modelling.